March 24, 2022 / Lily Collins

 It can be quite frustrating to see your legitimate emails going to the Spam folders.
-If you are facing problem in your email account, you will need to undertake certain steps to minimize email from going to the Spam folders.
-Whether your incoming emails are going to the Spam folder in your email account or your outgoing emails are being delivered to spam folder of the recipient account, this guide will help you overcome this issue in most of the cases.
+If you are facing a problem with your email account, you will need to undertake certain steps to minimize email from going to the Spam folders.
+Whether your incoming emails are going to the Spam folder in your email account or your outgoing emails are being delivered to the spam folder of the recipient account, this guide will help you overcome this issue in most cases.

 Tips to Avoid Emails From Going into Spam Folder

 If the legitimate incoming emails are getting diverted to the Spam folder of your email account instead of the Inbox folder, you can consider the following tips to resolve this issue.